guibranco/gstraccini-bot-workflows/README.md

 ## About This Repository

-This repository contains the GitHub Actions definitions.
+This repository contains the GitHub Actions (workflows) definitions.

 ---